 Voice recognition to support geriatric care

-As geriatric specialists look to improve their performance while managing the unique workload that comes with the nature of this field, one useful option to consider is voice recognition software like Dragon Medical version 3.
+As geriatric specialists look to improve their performance while managing the unique workload that comes with the nature of this field, one useful option to consider is voice recognition software.

 This system allows medical professionals to quickly and accurately compose patient notes, with a wide vocabulary that can accommodate the range of health concerns that older Australians live with.
 By increasing the speed at which doctors can compose patient notes, Dragon Medical can also give geriatric specialists more time to invest into direct patient care.

 Supporting Australia's ageing population will require a range of productivity tools to ensure that geriatric specialists continue to perform at their peak.
-By utilising services like Dragon Medical version 3, these professionals will be able to meet this challenge and continue to provide a high level of support.
+By utilising services like Dragon Medical version, these professionals will be able to meet this challenge and continue to provide a high level of support.